How many of us treat God as if His purpose is to serve us and provide what we want?

-The nobleman has travelled about 20 miles (32 km) to ask Jesus to take care of a need: his son, or perhaps a servant (pais), is so sick that he's near death.
-The word translated “begged” could simply be “asked” (ESV) – it doesn’t necessarily carry the sense of submission.
+The nobleman has traveled about 20 miles (32 km) to ask Jesus to take care of a need: his young son is so sick that he’s near death.
+The word translated “begged” could simply be “asked” (ESV)—it doesn’t necessarily carry the sense of submission.

 Who are these people?
 Are they the class of nobility represented by this official?
 Are they ‘groupies’ following Jesus to see him perform?
-Are they people in general?
-Could you and I be counted in this group?
+Are they just people in general?
+Could you and I be counted among this group?

 The official is not put off; his need is felt that keenly.
 So he asks again.